jamescherti/compile-angel.el/README.md

 (setq native-comp-async-report-warnings-errors t)
 (setq native-comp-warning-on-missing-source t)

-;; Non-nil means to natively compile packages as part of their installation.
+;; Non-nil means to native compile packages as part of their installation.
 (setq package-native-compile t)
 ```